RobTillaart/PERIPUMP/README.md

 - **void stop()** set speed percentage to zero, effectively stop the motor.
 Also stops the duration counter.
-- **void setPercentage(float percentage)** sets speed as a percentage from -100.0 % .. +100.0 % (unknown how linear this is).
+- **void setPercentage(float percentage)** sets speed as a percentage from -100.0 % .. +100.0 %.
-If percentage == 0, the pump stops.
+  - If percentage == 0, the pump stops.
-Negative values set the pump in reverse.
+  - Negative values set the pump in reverse.
-Positive values set the pump in forward mode.
+  - Positive values set the pump in forward mode.
 - **float getPercentage()** returns set speed as percentage.